 After bile enters and passes down the small intestine, about 90% of bile salts are reabsorbed into the bloodstream through the wall of the lower small intestine.
 The liver extracts these bile salts from the blood and resecretes them back into the bile.
 Bile salts go through this cycle about 10 to 12 times a day.
 Each time, small amounts of bile salts escape absorption and reach the large intestine, where they are broken down by bacteria.
 Some bile salts are reabsorbed in the large intestine.
 The rest are excreted in the stool.

 The gallbladder, although useful, is not necessary.
 If the gallbladder is removed (for example, in a person with cholecystitis), bile can move directly from the liver to the small intestine.

-Hard masses consisting mainly of cholesterol (gallstones) may form in the gallbladder or bile ducts.
+Gallstones are hard masses consisting mainly of cholesterol.
+Gallstones may form in the gallbladder or bile ducts.
 Gallstones usually cause no symptoms.
 However, gallstones may block the flow of bile from the gallbladder, causing pain (biliary colic) or inflammation.
 They may also migrate from the gallbladder to the bile duct, where they can block the normal flow of bile to the intestine, causing jaundice (a yellowish discoloration of the skin and whites of the eyes) in addition to pain and inflammation.
 The flow of bile can also be blocked by tumors.
 Other causes of blocked flow are less common.